Lenovo says in no rush to issue bonds due to market volatility

 Lenovo has hired Credit Suisse and Goldman Sachs as the joint global coordinators for the issue, Thomson Reuters publication IFR said.

-IFR added that joint lead managers and bookrunners included BNP Paribas, BOC International, HSBC, Mitsubishi UFJ Securities, Mizuho Securities, The Royal Bank of Scotland and Standard Chartered.
+IFR added that joint lead managers and bookrunners included BNP Paribas, BOC International, HSBC , Mizuho Securities, The Royal Bank of Scotland and Standard Chartered.

-Lenovo has spent billions of dollars over the past few years in acquisitions.
-Purchases include Brazilian electronics maker CCE last year, Germany's Medion AG in 2011 and IBM Corp's PC business in 2005.

-There have been rumours in the market for the past year that Lenovo was interested in acquiring phone makers Nokia Oyj and BlackBerry as well as NEC Corp's mobile phone business and IBM's low-end servers.